tellae/qgis-tellae-plugin/README.md

 ### API key creation

-Open [Kite](https://kite.tellae.fr/) and click <kbd>API keys</kbd> in the top right menu.
+Open [Kite](https://kite.tellae.fr/) and open the `Settings` dialog using the top right menu.
+Go to the `API keys` tab: you can see the list of your already created API keys.
-Now click <kbd>Add a new API key</kbd>.
+To create a new one, click <kbd>Add a new API key</kbd>.

-The secret will be automatically copied to your clipboard.
+The _secret_ will be automatically copied to your clipboard.
 Paste it in the _Secret_ field of the authentication window.

-Then, click on the underlined API key's identifier.
+Then, click on the underlined API key's _identifier_.
 This will copy it to your clipboard.
 You can then paste it in the _Identifiant_ field of the authentication window.

 Click <kbd>Ok</kbd>.
 If the authentication is successful, the authentication window should close and you should